-U.S. exporters should work closely with their importer to get the nutritional panel correct, as this is an area where problems are often encountered.
+U.S. exporters should work closely with their importer to get the nutritional panel correct, as this is an area where problems often occur.
 The U.S. style nutrition panel is not acceptable for the Australian market.

 A Nutrition Panel Calculator is available to assist with calculating amounts for the Nutrition Panel.